 - Your address

 - Date of birth

 There will also be a £10.50 fee that will need to be paid for the replacement licence and this can be done via a card payment over the phone.

 If you have been convicted of a relevant offence, as defined under schedule 4 of the Licensing Act 2003, or a foreign offence, you have a responsibility to tell us within a period of 14 days so that we can endorse the paper part of your personal licence.

-To report an offence to us, you will need to send a letter to us that includes the following information:
+To report an offence to us, you will need to email us with the following information:

 - The date your personal licence was issued

 - If you are the DPS of a premises